PieFlavr/Raylib-Window-Pong/as1/README.md

 * All assets folders and submodules such as `raylib-cpp` exist in the main directory (there are no copies per assignment directory).
 * The ENTIRE repository must be cloned to work.
 * While there are redundancies for if the bash commands are run from the `MAIN` repository, you should generally run them in the 'AS1' folder.
+* All testing of commands were done in WSL on Windows 11 on different devices and with fresh repository clones.

 Additionally, all instructions are made with the following assumptions:
 * The user starts in the assignment (`../as1` or otherwise) directory.